Search for heavy long-lived charged particles with level-1 trigger scouting data from proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: Systematic uncertainties

 In the remaining 3-stub categories spanning exactly 2 BXs, namely BX112 slow, BX112 fast, BX122 slow, and BX122 fast, the shape uncertainty is obtained by considering the \pt distribution of a different set of tracks with asynchronous orderings, failing the quality criteria, and symmetrizing it with respect to the nominal distribution.
 It has an effect of 5--75\% for events with tracks with $\pt>450\GeV$.

+The background \pt-dependent uncertainties on average get constrained by the maximum likelihood fit to 50\% of their initial magnitudes.
+Overall, systematic uncertainties have a small impact on the analysis, which is statistically limited by the number of events selected in the high-\pt bins of the SR.

-The signal normalization uncertainty is determined from the efficiency correction derived from DY($\Pgm\Pgm$) events, which absorbs effects related to the reconstruction and identification of muon-like particles, as well as overall normalization effects, such as the DY($\Pgm\Pgm$) cross section and the integrated luminosity.
+The signal normalization uncertainty, coming from the selection efficiency, as well as the integrated luminosity, is determined from the efficiency correction derived from DY($\Pgm\Pgm$) events, which includes effects related to the reconstruction and identification of muon-like particles, as well as overall normalization effects, such as the DY($\Pgm\Pgm$) cross section and the integrated luminosity.
 An additional uncertainty comes from the limited size of the DY($\Pgm\Pgm$) simulation used to derive the correction.
 This results in an uncertainty of about 3 (2)\% in categories with tracks with 3 (4) stubs, partially correlated between stub multiplicity categories.